kurious-diru/streaming-application/thought-process.md

 ### Ways to solve the problem:

-- Build a basic API which takes input and has 3 endpoints wrt the given 3 tasks
+1. Build a basic API which takes input and has 3 endpoints with respect to the given 3 tasks
-- Build a streaming application using Faust and Kafka
+2. Build a streaming application using Faust and Kafka
-- Build an application simulating the task at hand
+3. Build an application simulating the task at hand
 - I am going with the simplest solution which does the task at hand (3rd)

 ### Other thoughts: